 Lamb and Pear Stew

-- 4 lbs lamb shoulder meat cut into chunks (if your butcher has some lamb bone chunks, you can throw those into the stew for more flavor)
+- 4 pounds lamb shoulder meat cut into chunks (if your butcher has some lamb bone chunks, you can throw those into the stew for more flavor)

 - 1 yellow onion